cpiaulet/melt/README.md

 *melt* (siMple Energy baLance with Tides) is a tool to calculate equilibrium between tidal and convective energy profiles in the interior of a rocky planet.
 This code is based on a simple Maxwell rheology prescription as described in Barr et al. (2018), which follows Moore (2003) and  Dobos and Turner (2015).

-If you use this code, please cite Caroline Piaulet as well as the following papers:
+If you use this code, please cite the paper in which it was first developed and released (Peterson et al. (2023): https://ui.adsabs.harvard.edu/abs/2023Natur.617..701P/abstract).

+Please also cite the following papers on which the model is based:
 * https://ui.adsabs.harvard.edu/abs/2018A%26A...613A..37B/abstract
 * https://ui.adsabs.harvard.edu/abs/2003JGRE..108.5096M/abstract
 * https://ui.adsabs.harvard.edu/abs/2015ApJ...804...41D/abstract